 This is unusual for a tropical and clumping variety of bamboo.
 The most cold-hardy of bamboos tend to be running varieties from temperate climates, such as the genus Phyllostachys, from Central China.
 But there are a few exceptions, including several species of Chusquea, especially the cultivars of C. culeou.
 And this could make them good candidates for growing in climate zones 7 and 8, as well as any warmer regions.

 Many kinds of bamboo will produce a certain number of branches that emerge at the nodes, on alternating sides of the culms.
-Chusqueas, however, are unusual in the large number of branches at each node and for sometimes having verticillate branches that emerge all around the nodes.
-The branches are often relatively short.
+Chusqueas are unusual in the large number of branches at each node and for sometimes having verticillate branches that emerge all around the nodes.
+Also, the branches are often relatively short.
 Chusquea ciliata, in the feature photo at the top of the article, shows a pretty extreme example of these characteristics.

 Genus Chusquea holds the rare distinction of having the widest natural distribution of any bamboo, both in terms of latitude (from 47°S to 24°N, southern Chile to Sonora, Mexico) and altitude (from sea level to 4000+ meters).
 Source: Dr. Lynn G. Clark.

 Carl Sigismund Kunth, the famous German botanist, first identified and described the genus in 1822.

 The word Chusquea comes from the extinct Muisca language of Colombia, in which Chusquy means something like “ordinary cane of the earth”.

 Like most tropical and subtropical bamboo, Chusqueas have a clumping root system.
 In botanical terms, they have sympodial or pachymorph rhizomes.
 This is in contrast to the running bamboos with their monopodial or leptomorph rhizomes.
 So instead of sending long rhizomes outward and away from the main plant, clumping bamboos like Chusquea have rhizomes that tend to bend upward, u-shaped, sticking close together.